-The City will commence upgrading existing street lights to LED street lighting on the 5th October 2021.
+The City commenced upgrading existing street lights to LED street lighting on the 5th October 2021.
 Majority of works will be scheduled and conducted during daylight hours however, some roads may have require night works to accommodate for traffic.
 Please follow any traffic control in place during these works.
 Please drive with caution and follow any traffic control instruction and signage in place accordingly.

 These lighting upgrades will be done over four (4) stages.

 Western Power own and operates the vast majority of streetlights within the City.
 They pass on their costs to Synergy who in turn bill the City for the full operating costs incurred by Synergy and Western Power in provision of street lighting.